jingmiao-g/boundary_sampler/README.md

 ![demo2D](https://github.com/jingmiao-g/boundary_sampler/assets/55825976/941e8887-c39c-4197-8d2f-bffa6c435e64)

-The algorithm iteratively samples and refines the data boundary and finally the boundary will be closely tied to the training data
+The algorithm iteratively samples and refines the data boundary and finally the boundary will be closely tied to the known data.
+This method helps to solve the problem of unknown in OOD detection or unccertainty quantification.